2FAC – Two Factor Alarm Clock

 Week 2 — CAD

-In the week I played with 7-segment displays and a shape for the clock and base station.
-I did not deviate much from my initial sketch because pressure to learn FreeCAD and Blender to not leave any room for creativity.
+This week, I played with 7-segment displays and designed the shape for the clock and base station.
+I did not deviate much from my initial sketch because the pressure to learn FreeCAD and Blender left no room for further creativity.

 Week 4 — Embedded Programming

-In this week we played with Micro Controllers and I developed strong feedings for the RP2040.
+This week, we played with microcontrollers, and I developed strong feelings for the RP2040.
 My final project will have a base station and the clock itself.
 One of them will probably run a RP2040 with Internet access to keep time using NTP.

 Week 6 — Electronics Design

-In this week I learned about Charlieplexing.
-If I go for 7-segment digits on the clock, I'll need it to drive so many LEDs.
-I still do not know if I want to go for OLED or super fancy e-ink instead.
+This week, I learned about Charlieplexing.
+If I use 7-segment digits on the clock, it will need it to drive many LEDs (4 times 7 per digit and plus 2 for the dots).
+I am still undecided on whether to use OLED or super fancy e-ink instead.

 Week 7 — Computer Controller Machining